Home

 Your baby’s cord blood contains stem cells that are genetically similar to your baby and your family.
 If any member of the family develops rare forms of diseases or genetic disorders in future, the stem cells harvested from your baby’s stored cord blood could be used to treat these conditions.

 Some of the diseases that stem cells can treat include leukemia or blood cancer and some inherited disorders that are basically caused by mutations in the genes.
 Research has indicated that the stem cells in your baby’s blood have a 25 percent genetic match between siblings and parents.
 This means that these stem cells can be potentially used to treat any disease that develops as a result of genetic flaws.
+The American Academy of Pediatrics (AAP) has also recommended cord blood banking.
+The organization has stated that if you do not want to store your baby’s cord blood, then you can at least donate it, so that it can be used to save someone else’s life.

 Where is my baby’s cord blood stored?